 - 1. Demonstrate a resistive transducer for the measurement of displacement and force - 2.
-Implement the signal conditioning unit for resistance thermometer and linearization of thermistor - 3.
-Attribute the input and output parameters of inductive and capacitive transducers - 4.
-Design the signal conditioning circuit for RTD and linearization circuit of thermistor - 5.
-Organize various factors involved in the measurement of light intensity and speed using optical transducer
+Attribute the input and output parameters of inductive and capacitive transducers - 3.
+Attribute the principles of variable inductive and capacitive transducers - 4.
+Organize the various factors involved in the measurement of light intensity and speed using optical transducer. - 5.
+Design the signal conditioning circuit for RTD and linearization circuit of thermistor.